Cadet college: British Raj

-In 1922, the British Indian Army established the King George Royal Indian Military Schools (KGRIMS) in Punjab Province at Jalandhar Cantonment with extension campus at Jhelum for the purpose of providing education to the sons of the enlisted men and Other Ranks of the Army.
-KGRIMS opened between 1925 and 1930 at Jullundhar, Jhelum and Ajmer.
-Later two more KGRIMS were started at Belgaum and Bangalore.
+In 1922, the British Indian Army also established the King George Royal Indian Military Schools (KGRIMS) in Punjab Province at Jalandhar Cantonment, with an extension campus at Jhelum, to provide education to the sons of enlisted men and other ranks of the army.
+KGRIMS campuses opened between 1925 and 1930 at Jullundhar, Jhelum and Ajmer, with two further campuses later established at Belgaum and Bangalore.